alvinmuala/UserDirectory/README.md

 Please follow the steps below to test and run the solution:

-1.Open the .NET 6 Solution in Visual Studio, open your package manager console and run the command "Update-Database" to create and seed a local sql server database using EF core.
+1.Open the .NET 6 Solution in Visual Studio, open your package manager console, select "UserDirectory.Data.SqlServer" as your default project in the console window and run the command "Update-Database" to create and seed a local sql server database using EF core.
 Once the database is created and all the seed data have been added, launch the solution in debug mode to access the API swagger interface.

 2.To run the angular web UI, you will need to install Node.js — https://nodejs.org/en/ on your computer as well as Angular 14 — https://angular.io/guide/setup-local#install-the-angular-cli.